Tutorials

 2. Set up goals for your most important conversions

-3. Enable email reports — get weekly stats in your inbox (Settings → Email Reports)
+3. Enable email reports — weekly stats in your inbox (Settings → Email Reports)

 4. Invite team members if needed (Settings → People)